-NATIONAL GEOGRAPHIC has always stood apart from most other magazines, a yellow-bordered aristocrat clinging to its Victorian sense of purpose: "the increase and diffusion of geographic knowledge."
+WASHINGTON MATIONAL GEOGRAPHIC has always stood apart from most other magazines, a yellow-bordered aristocrat clinging to ns victorian sense of purpose: "the increase and diffusion of geographic knowledge."
 No miracle diets or sex tips here, just exhaustive examinations of the Roman Empire or startling pictures of somewhere on the fringes of the galaxy.

-And for millions of Americans, for more than a century, that has been-just fine.
+And for millions of Americans, for more than a century, that has been just fine.
 With a circulation of nine million, National Geographic has become as sturdy an icon as the school bus, with many a suburban bookshelf sagging under the weight of the musty magazines that people can't bear to throw away.

+bear to throw away.
 But now the National Geographic Society, the \$500 million-a-year enterprise behind the magazine, is changing from a traditional, nonprofit monolith into an explorer of an assortment of other media, this time for profit.
 The move comes as Gilbert M. Grosvenor, the last link to the society's founding family - an illustrious clan that included Alexander Graham Bell has disappeared from the daily operations, leaving brasher newcomers in his place.

 And though with change there is nearly always protest, here the protest is so sustained that it suggests the society may be abandoning what has made it unique all these years - and, in the process, trading in its rather classy image for a more commonplace devotion to the bottom line.
 "The question always is: When you take away what is special about the Geographic, do you take away what the audience perceives as special?" said Peter Benchley, the author of "Jaws," who has written several articles for the magazine, including the June cover on French Polynesia.

-"Everybody is concerned, largely because there's uncertainty about direction," said Jennifer Ackerman, a former staff member whose article on barrier islands is in the August issue.
+"Everybody is concerned, largely because "Everybody is concerned, largely because there's uncertainty about direction," said Jennifer Ackerman, a former staff member whose article on barrler islands is in the August issue.
 "It has been a very rapid change."
+From the way it treats its photographers, to

-From the way it treats its photographers, to its rush to embrace other media to its willingness to pursue corporate sponsors like Pizza Hut, the made-over society, led by its president and chief executive, Reg Murphy, has aroused curlosity and anger within and outside its walls.
+From the way it treats its photographers, to its rush to embrace other media to its willingness to pursue corporate sponsors like Pizza Hut, the made-over society, ied by its president and chief executive, Reg Murphy, has aroused curlosity and anger within and outside its walls.
+Understand that it has been in a time warp, with the atmosphere of an Ivy League English

 Understand that it has been in a time warp, with the atmosphere of an Ivy League English department rather than a harried magazine production line.
 Quaint terms and titles have been preserved like butterflies on pins - captions are still called legends, and unedited articles are manuscripts.
 There is an editor in charge of expeditions, another in charge of archaeology.

 For decades, an air of collegiality prevailed.
 The editorial side rarely heard from the business side.
-Time and money flowed as long as an article or its photographs required - sometimes for years.
+Time and money flowed as long as an article or its photographs required -- sometimes for years.
 Any change came slowly, as when an earlier Grosvenor decided to get rid of the oak-leaf decorations on the magazine's border, removing them one at a time over several years.
 (Readers barely noticed.)